patricklang87/tanks_2/README.md

 - [ ] Implement fall damage.
 - [ ] Handle projectile edge case when topograph is at bottom of screen.
 - [ ] Improve aiming system.
+- [ ] Implement sector-based collision-checking system.

-## Future Updates
+## Major Future Updates

-- Implement Java-based websocket backend to enable online multiplayer play.
+- Implement Java Spring Boot websocket backend to enable online multiplayer play.
+- I eventually want to migrate this into TypeScript/React Native, optimize this for mobile, and publish it as a introductory Mobile app.

 ## Author